caltechlibrary/newt/README.md

 ## Taking advantage of JSON and S3 data sources

 Newt was inspired by my working with PostgREST, Postgres and Pandoc.
 I also work allot of S3 object stores.
-I wanted Newt to be light weight.
-I wanted Newt to avoid ever writing anything to disk.
-Supporting both http accessible JSON API and S3 object stores solve the problem.
-In addition it allows Newt to support file uploads as well as use Pandoc server to render S3 bucket content into new formats.
+I want Newt to be light weight.
+I wanted Newt to avoid writing anything to disk.
+That's possible now working with JSON API as data sources.
+I am in the planning stages of adding S3 protocol support to allow Newt applications to support a bigger domain space.
+Current plans are focused on using Minio as an off the shelf microservices to fill that responsibility.

 ## Getting Newt, Pandoc, PostgREST, Postgres and Minio

-Newt is an experimental prototype (June/July 2023 and January 2024).
+Newt is an experimental prototype (June/July 2023, and January/February 2024).
 It is only distributed in source code form.
 You need a working Go language environment, git, make and Pandoc to compile Newt from source code.
 See [INSTALL.md](INSTALL.md) for details.
 Go is available from <https://golang.org>.

 Pandoc is available from <https://pandoc.org>